-Bill C-32 falls short of what is required for libraries to provide effective reference and interlibrary loan services in the digital era.
-The constraints it seeks to impose protect economic interests that are not threatened by the limited amount of "private research and study" materials copied by Canadian libraries for their patrons or for interlibrary loan.
-CLA proposes that the library, archive and museum exceptions for research and private study be truly format-neutral and allow these institutions to do anything on behalf of a patron, both directly and through interlibrary loan, that patrons can do for themselves.
+Bill C-11 falls short of what is required for libraries to provide effective reference and interlibrary loan services in the digital era.
+The constraints the Bill seeks to impose protect economic interests that are not threatened by the limited amount of "private research and study" materials copied by Canadian libraries for their patrons or for interlibrary loan.

+CLA continues to believe that the library, archive and museum exceptions for research and private study in section 30.2 of the Act must be truly format-neutral and must allow these institutions to do anything on behalf of a patron, both directly and through interlibrary loan, which patrons can do for themselves under fair dealing.
+To achieve this, given the prohibitions on digital locks in Bill C-11, CLA proposes that section 30.2 consist only of: